-I have always been discouraged by the fact that the words "charset" and "encoding" seem to be used interchangeably—if they are the same term, why using both words?
+I have always been discouraged by the fact that the words "charset" and "encoding" seem to be used interchangeably—if they are the same term, why use both words?

 - The HTML specification uses both words interchangeably:

 - The XML specification seems to do a similar thing, only it specifies a declaration named

 charset, but recommends the names of IANA charsets to be specified as values:

 "It is recommended that character encodings registered (as charsets) with the Internet Assigned Numbers Authority, other than those just listed, be referred to using their registered names".

 My patience burst, and I decided to dive into the matter.
 This post is essentially a version of the Unicode Character Encoding Model shortened and creatively retold by me, and I invite you to read the original instead, if you are so inclined.
 I also recommend reading the article The Absolute Minimum Every Software Developer Absolutely, Positively Must Know About Unicode and Character Sets (No Excuses!) by Joel Spolsky.

 - Character map (CM)

 Abstract character repertoire (ACR)—an unordered set of abstract characters.
 Abstract characters are often referred to as just characters.